 A New Edition (EN) is an existing chart with extensive updates that is republished electronically or in hard copy.
-An ENC New Edition (EN) is a base file in the S-101 format.
+An ENC New Edition (EN) is a base file in the S-57 and S-101 product formats.

 An ENC Revision (ER) is an update to a base file that is commonly called an EN.
-ER files are considered update dataset types in the S-101 specification.
+ER files are considered update dataset types.
+Revisions can be created for both S-57 and S-101 products.

 S-100 is a flexible geospatial standard for hydrographic data.
 There are many product specifications covered by S-100, such as S-101 ENC and S-102 Bathymetric Surface.

-S-101 uses seven types of simple attributes, as listed in the following table:
+The S-101 product specification uses seven types of simple attributes, as listed in the following table: